 This example shows how to use a Stateflow® chart for label prediction.
-The example trains a discriminant analysis model for the Fisher iris data set by using fitcdiscr, and declares a function for code generation that loads the trained model and predicts labels for new data.
-The Stateflow chart in this example accepts streaming data and predicts labels using the function you declare.
+The example trains a discriminant analysis model for the Fisher iris data set by using fitcdiscr, and defines a function for code generation that loads the trained model and predicts labels for new data.
+The Stateflow chart in this example accepts streaming data and predicts labels using the function you define.

 Fisher's iris data set, which is included in Statistics and Machine Learning Toolbox™, contains species (species) and measurements (meas) on sepal length, sepal width, petal length, and petal width for 150 iris specimens.
 The data set contains 50 specimens from each of three species: setosa, versicolor, and virginica.

 Convert species to an index vector where 1, 2, and 3 correspond to setosa, versicolor, and virginica, respectively.

 species = grp2idx(species);